 In the field of financial securities there is a common statement that mutual funds are subject to market risks.
 Before allotting the funds to the people these financial institutes inform shareholders about the certain types of mutual funds who might carry less risk with nominal profits or high risks with high profits.

-For those set of shareholders who aim to gain fixed amount of income from securities and fall under the category of aggressive investors who are ready to invest in equity bonds then investing in balanced funds is the right choice for them.
-Splitting of money among the different kinds of investments is the method which is adhered by these set of balanced funds.
+For those set of shareholders who aim to gain a fixed amount of income from securities and also fall under the category of aggressive investors who are ready to invest in equity bonds, then investing in balanced funds is the right choice for them.
+Splitting money among the different kinds of investments is the method which is adhered by these set of balanced funds.
 The foremost feature of these funds is that they carry more risks than fixed income funds and are accounted to be less risky than pure equity bonds.

 Direct Investing: When you invest in stocks on your own on the basis of your personally compiled research rather then taking the assistance of a fund manager operating a mutual fund.

 Mutual Fund Investing: When you invest through a mutual fund in which you just have to choose a mutual fund of your liking and invest money into it.
 From there the mutual fund manager will take over.
 He will do the research, investing and all the other tasks and is likely to take some sort of a monetary incentive for it.

 |Direct Share Trading||Equity Mutual Funds|

 |High Investment Amount Needed||Low Investment Amount Is Needed|